-- Management will notify the Union of the decision to engage in work redesign and/or mapping process initiatives prior to implementation; - Management is committed to the utilization of bargaining unit members as subject matter experts (SME) for work groups and/or pilot programs; - Union will be given an opportunity to provide SME resources for projects requiring participation by bargaining unit members; - Both parties agree that the Labor/Management Committee is an appropriate venue to discuss this subject matter.
+- Management will notify the Union of the decision to engage in potential work redesign/work groups, and/or mapping process initiatives, etc. prior to implementation; - Management is committed to the utilization of bargaining unit members as subject matter experts (SME) for work groups and/or pilot programs; - Union will be given an opportunity to provide SME resources for projects requiring participation by bargaining unit members; - Both parties agree that the Labor/Management Committee is an appropriate venue to discuss this subject matter.

-F. Building Closures
+E. Building Closures